rust-lang/rfcs/text/0000-cargo-report-future-incompat.md

 Some claim that "our current approach" has been working, and therefore no change is needed here.
-However, my counterargument is that the only reason we haven't had to resolve this before is that compiler and language teams have been very conservative in changing existing future-incompatibility lints into hard errors,
+However, my counterargument is that the only reason we haven't had to resolve this before is that compiler and language teams have been forced to be very conservative in changing existing future-incompatibility lints into hard errors, because it takes a lot of effort to make such transitions, (in no small part **because** of the issue described here).

 In the cases where the compiler and language teams have turned such lints into hard errors, the teams spent signficant time evaluating